 ETF stands for Early Termination Fee which is the fee charged by carriers to cancel your service before your contract expires.

 In order to qualify for this ETF offer, you must be switching from a postpaid plan on a contract with another carrier and port your current numbers to T-Mobile.
-You would need to trade-in a mobile phone or tablet and purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan (you would not be able to sign up for a T-Mobile prepaid or Simple Choice Family Plan with no credit check).
+You would need to trade-in a mobile phone or tablet and purchase a new device with T-Mobile on a qualifying postpaid T-Mobile ONE or Simple Choice plan (you would not be able to sign up for a T-Mobile prepaid or Simple Choice Family Plan with no credit check).
 All lines must be activated in the same T-Mobile market with the same billing address.

 When customers trade in their device, it is really a win-win for both the customer and T-Mobile.
 A device trade-in provides consumers some initial credit to help with new device purchase or startup costs like down payment, devices taxes, or accessories.
 For T-Mobile, we still see value in the devices consumers no longer want.